Ritam727/saic_test_submission/task3.md

 After completing this challenge, I became a little familiar with docker and docker images, and how most of the static websites are hosted on the internet.
 Most of the websites run on a server and completing this task, I found myself familiar with how servers are installed and how they work.

 # Difficulties faced
 After I hosted a basic single website container with docker, I was stuck ( believe me it was for a long time :| ).
-I couldn't out a way to host multiple websites on the same container.
+I couldn't find out a way to host multiple websites on the same container.
 Whenever I searched for something on *Google*, it gave me how to host them on the webservers themselves rather than on docker.
 So, I had to find out a workaround.
 I learnt how we set up the apache server for multiple websites using VirtualHost and then applied that indirectly in the docker image.

 # References used:
 1. A lot of Google searches